Transformation of the Ottoman Empire: War of the Holy League

 Conflict on multiple fronts placed great strain on the Ottoman ability to wage war.
 The empire was attacked simultaneously in Hungary, Podolia, and the Mediterranean region, while after 1686 their Crimean vassals, who under normal circumstances supported the Ottoman army with tens of thousands of cavalry, were continually distracted by the need to fend off Russian invasion.
 Istanbul's food supply was again threatened by Venetian naval activity in the Aegean, contributing to instability in the capital.
 In Hungary, the Habsburgs first reconquered Nové Zámky in 1684, before moving on to Buda.
-Despite resisting a siege in 1685, it was unable to hold out against a second the following year, and capitulated to the Habsburgs, leading to much of the country falling under Habsburg control.
+Despite resisting a siege in 1684, it was unable to hold out against a second two years later, and capitulated to the Habsburgs, leading to much of the country falling under Habsburg control.
 The Ottomans were able to rescue Osijek from capture, but were defeated in the Second Battle of Mohács in 1687.
 The army subsequently mutinied and marched on Istanbul, deposing Mehmed IV in favor of his brother Suleiman II.
 In the chaos the Habsburgs were able to make rapid inroads into Ottoman territory, seizing strongholds such as Eger and Belgrade, reaching as far south as Niš.
 However, in 1689 the tide turned back in the Ottomans' favor.
 In 1688 Louis XIV of France had launched the Nine Years' War, distracting Habsburg attention from the Ottoman front.
-Fazıl Mustafa Pasha, a younger son of Köprülü Mehmed, was appointed grand vizier and led the army to successfully recover both Niš and Belgrade.
+Köprülü Fazıl Mustafa Pasha, a younger son of Köprülü Mehmed, was appointed grand vizier and led the army to successfully recover both Niš and Belgrade.
 What followed was a long period of stalemate, with the Habsburgs having lost their bridgehead south of the Danube and the Ottomans unable to achieve any lasting success north of it.
 The Habsburgs concerned themselves with the conquest of the Principality of Transylvania, an Ottoman vassal state, the loss of which the Ottomans were forced to accept after the disastrous defeat of an army personally led by Sultan Mustafa II in the 1697 Battle of Zenta.
 This defeat prompted the Ottomans to sue for peace.